What is a 'Hot Paper' and how is this determined?

 -

-Published within the last two years
+Have been published within the past two years

 -